Ljung and Annelund

-Ljung and Annelund (Ljung och Annelund) is a locality situated in Herrljunga Municipality, Västra Götaland County, Sweden.
+Ljung and Annelund (Ljung och Annelund), also sometimes known as Mörlanda, is a locality situated in Herrljunga Municipality, Västra Götaland County, Sweden.
 It had 1,215 inhabitants in 2020.
 The locality was formed by Statistics Sweden from the separate localities of Ljung and Annelund between 2010 and 2015.

 The locality is home to a train station named Ljung on the Älvsborg Line.

 Sports

 The following sports clubs are located in Ljung and Annelund: